Neo-Studios/minimal-apps-minimal-chef/README.md

 1. Sign up at [console.anthropic.com](https://console.anthropic.com)
 2. Create an API key
 3. Add it to your `.env` file as `REACT_APP_ANTHROPIC_API_KEY`

+**Note**: For production deployment, API keys should be configured as environment variables in your hosting platform.

 ## Features